nadine-grantz/nadine-grantz/README.md

 - Planting my own little flat, I have severel plants in my flat, trying to give them a good and happy home
 - ...drinking coffee, what can make you happier than coffee

+Feel free to connect, via linkedin, github or any other network :)

 <!--
 **nadine-grantz/nadine-grantz** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.